Shine Like the Stars

-As I did, I was reminded of this verse:
+I was reminded of this verse:

-Something else rocked my world this weekend.
+Something else rocked my world that same weekend.
 I finished a book called The Insanity of God.
 If you haven’t read this book, you need to.
 It’s the true story of a man and his family who dedicated fifteen years of their lives to minister to the people of Somalia, only to return home disillusioned about the realities of sharing Jesus in a war-torn, dangerous, and mostly-Muslim environment.

 So, the Ripkens decided to travel to nations where Christianity has grown in the midst of severe persecution in order to interview those who live out the Gospel in a dangerous climate every day.
 What they found in the stories of hundreds of saints in places like Russia, China, and the Middle East, was a faith that brought light to some of the darkest places on the planet.